Suzanne Shaw: Early life

 At the age of two, Shaw started ballet and tap classes at the Janet Lomas School of Dancing in Bury.
 While training at the school, she took exams in ballet, tap and modern.
 She also performed in annual shows and competed successfully in dance festivals and competitions across the North West.

 At five years of age, Shaw performed in her first amateur dramatics show, Annie.
 Shaw developed a love for theatre, performing in various amateur dramatic productions, including The Sound of Music and a West End production of Showboat at the age of nine.
-Shaw went on to train at Freelance Dance School (formerly Lupino School of Dancing).
-She was a member of an ABBA tribute band, The Right Stuff, and appeared in television roles including an Esso advertisement, Holby City, and a BBC production, Elidor.
+Shaw went on to train at Freelance Dance School and later became a member of an ABBA tribute band, The Right Stuff, and appeared in television roles including an Esso advertisement, Holby City, and a BBC production, Elidor.
 She also tried for the part of Maria Sutherland in Coronation Street, and made it to the final three along with Girls Aloud member Kimberley Walsh, but lost out to Samia Smith.

 Shaw also developed her musical abilities, learning the recorder and violin, at St. Mary's primary school and later the saxophone at St. Gabriel's R.C.
 High School.
-After leaving school, she attended Oldham College for a BTec National Diploma in Performing Arts with extra units in acting essentials and devising and developing performance.
+After leaving school, she attended Oldham College.